David Mabuza: Philanthropy

 In 2014, Mabuza established the DD Mabuza Foundation.
 Its priorities are education and the social upliftment of vulnerable groups such as children, the elderly, and persons with disabilities.

-Personal life
+Personal life and death

-Mabuza is married to Nonhlanhla Patience Mnisi, a real estate agent at Pam Golding.
-According to the Independent Online, he was formerly married to Ruthi Funi Silinda; Silinda is referred to elsewhere as his customary ex-wife or former fiancée, and they had a child together.
+Mabuza was married to Nonhlanhla Patience Mnisi, a real estate agent at Pam Golding.
+According to the Independent Online, he was formerly married to Ruthi Funi Silinda; Silinda is referred to elsewhere as his customary ex-wife or former fiancée, and they had a daughter, Tamara, together.

+Mabuza died after a prolonged illness in Sandton, on 3 July 2025, at the age of 64.